adi-suresh01/poke-stream/README.md

 Commands:
 - `catch` to throw the Pokeball
 - `pokedex` or `dex` to open the Pokedex
+- `what is this pokemon?` to get Pokedex-style identification with type and description
+- `stats` to view the current Pokemon's base stats (HP, ATK, DEF, SP.ATK, SP.DEF, SPD)
-- Ask plain-text questions such as `what is this pokemon?`, `how many pokemon do i have left to catch?`, `which pokemon am i missing?`
+- `how many pokemon do i have left to catch?` to check dex progress
+- `which pokemon am i missing?` to see uncaught Pokemon
 - `q`, `quit`, or `exit` to leave

 ### Pokedex Screen (Captured Grid)